 A mobile application that shows container fulfillment levels, containers locations and shows generated routes on a map.

-The remainder of this paper is arranged as follows.
+The remainder of this paper is organized as follows.
 Section 2 presents a brief review of related work.
 Section 3 outlines an overview of the system architecture, then, Section 4 describes the system implementation, including hardware integration, data collection and transmission, transmission range distance test, data simulation, route generation and mobile application demonstration.
 In section 5, we discuss results and system performance.
-Finally, conclusions and future work are suggested in section 6.
+Finally, conclusions and future work are devised in section 6.

 Related Work

-Trying to stay sustainable and considering citizen well-being, cities governments strive to find an efficient way to collect and manage MSW.
-To deal with this concern, many studies have being proposed.
+Trying to stay sustainable and considering citizen well-being, governments of the cities strive to find an efficient way to collect and manage MSW.
+To deal with this concern, many studies have been proposed.
 For instance, (Babaee Tirkolaee et al., 2019) proposed an efficient simulated annealing (SA) applied to MSW collection in Sanandaj, Iran.
-Heuristics-algorithms using python scripts with ArcGIS were proposed by (Amal et al., 2018) and tested in Sax, Tunisia.
-In South America, an example takes place in Lima, Peru, where Gilardino, Rojas et al. (2017) suggested a mathematical optimization model to reduce number of compactors trucks trying to reduce greenhouse emissions.
+Heuristics-algorithms using python scripts with ArcGIS were proposed in (Amal et al., 2018) and tested in Sax, Tunisia.
+In South America, an example takes place in Lima, Peru, where Gilardino, Rojas et al. (2017) suggested a mathematical optimization model to reduce number of garbage compactor trucks trying to reduce greenhouse emissions.

 Other solving approaches include a two-phase memetic algorithm that uses clustering and sequencing for solving VRP with time-windows (Bustos Coral et al., 2018), swarm optimization (Abdulkader et al., 2015), genetic algorithms (Fujdiak et al., 2016), or an hybrid of both (Kuo & Zulvia, 2017).
-These researches show important results.
-The first is reducing distances and collection times, and the second is a fast solution convergence, which is important considering VRP is a NP-hard problem.
+These studies show important results, the first is reducing distances and collection times, and the second is a fast solution convergence, which is important considering VRP is an NP-hard problem.

-Routing of vehicles using Geographic information systems GIS and network analytics have also been studied.
+Routing of vehicles using Geographic information systems GIS and network analytics has also been studied.
 (Chaudhary et al., 2019) and (Jwad & Hasson, 2018) used the ArcGIS network analytics tools to define collection zones and streets paths.
 In their study, fuel usage, distance, time and number of vehicles were quantified as variables in an efficiency equation to evaluate the solution performance.

-These researches offer solutions in terms of static routes, which underestimates the fact that waste generation is a non-deterministic phenomena.
+These works offer solutions in terms of static routes, which underestimates the fact that waste generation is a non-deterministic phenomena.
 Then, using static routes might reduce distance, time or even the operation cost, but they are not estimating the real necessities of the city.
 One of the difficulties to do that estimation is the lack of updated information in relation to solid waste generation.
 This problem was identified by (Medvedev et al., 2015), who highlighted the importance of providing elements of collection systems with certain degree of perception, using IoT components like sensors, RFID or cameras to get real time information.
 The use of IoT can lead to an optimized collection based on the information reported by components.
 This vision completely changes the way we understood MSW collection and open an IoT perspective that has being widely accepted and researched by the scientist community.

 In this boom of IoT solutions for waste generation sensing, low cost ultrasonic sensors HC-SR04 are commonly used to measure the filling level.
 The main difference is data transmission technology, e.g. GPRS is used by (Yusof et al., 2018) to communicate dumpster levels as notifications direct to mobile terminals.
 With this approach little data processing is done to allow significant decisions.